The dreaded 404 error page.

 Not too flattering, huh?

-But you can pretty them up, like I did on Quick Sprout:
+But you can pretty them up like we did with this Quick Sprout 404 from a few years ago:

 You’ve seen 404s.
 You’ve cursed 404s.
 And your site might even have 404s.